 by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor; photo by Manuel Cacciatore via Wikimedia Commons…

 So you’d like to learn more about business but can’t take a class right now.
 Or maybe the idea of school gives you nightmares about forgetting class until the final exam.
 (Been there, dreamed that.)
 No problem.
-While I teach college courses, I understand the need to fly solo.
-So I compiled this business reading list to educate, enlighten, even entertain.
+While I teach university courses, I understand the need to learn on your own.
+So I compiled this business reading list to enlighten, inspire, even entertain.

 Academic vs Commercial

 Most of these books are light enough for beach reading.
 While some of my colleagues in academia might sneer at these “commercial” titles, if more marketing professors would learn to write — and far too many “communications experts” struggle to communicate — then we wouldn’t need the popular press.